The Ultimate Succulent Guidebook by Outdoor Art Pros

 What Succulents Are Easy to Grow?

 Succulents are amazing plants for beginners because they require little work but still reward their owners with beautiful leaves, interesting shapes, and fragrant scents from blooms.
-People enjoy succulents because they require minimal effort, but some are still easier to grow than others.
+People enjoy planting with succulents because they require minimal effort, but some are still easier to grow than others.
 Succulents which thrive in indoor environments tend to have simple needs and mean gardeners don’t need to invest too much energy to grow beautiful plants.

 Gardeners can grow the following varieties during every season of the year.
 They prefer environments indoors and typically need little water, a moderate amount of sunlight, and potting soil designed for cacti and arid environments.
 Under each section will be a sentence or two that explains whether or not the succulent is hardy or soft and whether it prefers to be indoors or outdoors.Aloe Vera